PurpleGuitar/python-kickstart-project/readme.md

 to add or remove libraries, and the makefile commands will automatically call `venv` and `pip` as needed to update the environment.

+# Python version

+The project targets a single Python version, pinned in two places:

+- `Dockerfile`: the `python:` base image tag.
+- `pyproject.toml`: ruff's `target-version` and mypy's `python_version`.

+Both currently target Python 3.14.
+Change them together when moving to a new version.
+Your local `.venv` is built from whatever `python3` resolves to on your system, so keep that in step too.

 # Unit testing

 A `tests/` folder is already set up as an importable module for